pragmint/open-practices/practices/automate-deployment-scripts.md

 ## Lessons From The Field
+*Automate the Low Hanging Fruit First.* You don't have to automate 100% of all deployments in one go.
+Find the deployment steps that will be simple to automate and will free up your time to automate the more complex steps.

+*Quickly Promote Working Scripts to Prod.*  Having different deployment process across environments for the same application increases complexity and confusion.
+This can lead to more manual errors than before automating deployment steps.

+*Use the Same Packages for Every Environment.*  This lets you know with certainty that the package you tested is the one that is being deployed.
+This means that environment-specific configuration must be deployed separated from the package.
 ## Deciding to Pitch or Polish
 After experimenting with this practice for **3-4 deployments or 3-4 weeks (whichever is shorter)**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.